-- Sometimes families just want someone to talk to, and there are helplines for this.
+- Sometimes families just want a listening ear, and there are helplines for this.
 Some local services also operate their own telephone support services.

 - Different people need different services, and no two families are the same.
 If you have other needs relating to domestic violence or relationship support, if your family member is in prison or if you have been bereaved by drug use, see how other useful organisations can help.

-- Whilst Adfam’s focus is on supporting families in their own right, many people’s first reaction is to try and find help on behalf of their loved one.
-You can look for treatment services on Public Health England's directory of residential rehabs, DrugScope's 'Where to get help page' or FRANK's treatment database.
+- Whilst Adfam’s focus is on supporting families in their own right, many people’s first reaction is to try to find help for their loved one.
+You can look for treatment services on these databases: